How To Convince Your Boss And Make Them Say Yes To Chaos Engineering

 You may start by sharing on internal or external social network some interesting papers on the subject:

-- What Is Chaos Engineering?
-Answer by Kolton Andrus, CEO of Gremlin, Chaos Engineering Expert
+- What Is Chaos Engineering? by Kolton Andrus (Answered on Quora)

-- The rise of chaos engineering, by Danny Chrichton
+- The rise of chaos engineering by Danny Chrichton (TechCrunch)

 Depending on tools used by your boss, you just need to find a way to send them those articles.
 I was lucky to be followed on twitter by many members of our executive board, I never hesitate to use it to make them aware on some subjects I will later discuss with them, including some post from executive influencers, like the CEO of a major bank Société Général:

 Our first goal here is only to make Chaos Engineering sound familiar before going further.